 - Product/control malfunctions

 This article focuses on the actions of treadmill users and fitness facility operators.
-For information on product malfunctions, including electronic controls, our sports and recreation experts can put you in direct contact with an applicable engineer.
+For information on product malfunctions, including electronic controls, please submit an inquiry..

 The treadmill is typically used for running or walking, some models can be set at an incline to increase the intensity of the workout.
 While the treadmill is a useful piece of equipment that can assist in personal fitness, it is also the piece of fitness equipment that is most commonly associated with injuries.
 In this document, we provide an introduction to some of the safety features that are designed to reduce the incidence and severity of injury.
 We also discuss some precautions that treadmill users and fitness facility operators can follow to promote safety.